-The macro economic impacts of COVID-19 are extremely uncertain, but what is clear is that local economies and local businesses will play a central role in recovery.
-In planning for recovery from COVID-19, cities across the network are consistent in prioritising efforts to enhance social equity and local economies.
+The macroeconomic impacts of Covid-19 are extremely uncertain, but what is clear is that local economies and local businesses will play a central role in recovery.
+In planning for recovery from Covid-19, cities across the network are consistent in prioritizing efforts to enhance social equity and local economies.
 Small and medium-sized enterprises (SMEs) represent around 80-90% of business in many national economies and are deeply integrated in local communities economically and socially.
-In Wellington, the City is ramping up its #LoveLocal program to encourage residents to buy from local and regional businesses.
-The city has also launched a USD$ 5million Tipu Toa: Build Back Better / City Recovery Fund to boost economic recovery targeting the creative and innovative sector, and a nation wide construction program is targeting a construction led revival.
-In Cape Town, the City is proposing new property rating categories to enable lower or no rates to be charged for not for profits organizations and other charitable property owners, including organisations offering shelter for street people, early childhood development and youth.
+In Wellington, New Zealand, the city is ramping up its #LoveLocal program to encourage residents to buy from local and regional businesses.
+The city has also launched a $5 million USD Tipu Toa: Build Back Better / City Recovery Fund to boost economic recovery targeting the creative and innovative sector, and a nationwide construction program is targeting a construction-led revival.
+In Cape Town, South Africa, the city is proposing new property rating categories to enable lower or no rates to be charged for non-profit organizations and other charitable property owners, including organizations offering shelter for street people, early childhood development and youth activities.

-Especially early in the response and early recovery, cities have been leveraging partnership with philanthropies and utilizing donation to rapidly deploy resources to individuals and community-based organizations impacted by the COVID-19 outbreak.
-In Oakland, Mayor Libby Schaaf announced the launch of the Oakland COVID-19 Relief Fund, an emergency fund to serve Oakland’s most vulnerable residents and first responders during the pandemic.
-In Louisville, the One Louisville: COVID-19 Response Fund supported non-profit organizations and individuals with over $10 million in grants.
-In Jakarta, the government established Jakarta Large-Scale Social Collaboration Platform, a map based online platform listing neighbourhoods’ Covid-19 situation and needs so that potential donors can directly help those most affected by the COVID-19 outbreak.
+Especially early in the response and early recovery, cities have been leveraging partnerships with philanthropical organizations and utilizing donations to rapidly deploy resources to individuals and community-based organizations impacted by the Covid-19 outbreak.
+In Oakland, US, Mayor Libby Schaaf announced the launch of the Oakland Covid-19 Relief Fund, an emergency fund to serve Oakland’s most vulnerable residents and first responders during the pandemic.
+In Louisville, US, the One Louisville: Covid-19 Response Fund supported non-profit organizations and individuals with over $10 million USD in grants.
+In Jakarta, Indonesia, the government established the Jakarta Large-Scale Social Collaboration Platform, a map-based online platform listing neighborhoods’ Covid-19 situation and needs so that potential donors can directly help those most affected by the Covid-19 outbreak.

-In Medellin, Colombia, the City created an integrated programme of support to vulnerable people that combined contributions from civil society and business.
-This approach included: Creating a single point of donation for all resources (human, in kind and financial), combining private and civil society donations to create a substantial, long-term resource; using big data including population age, location, data on links to existing social support to capture voluntary work undertaken, needs of individuals, and areas served; and linked data to a centralised donation system, enabling an economic committee comprised of local government, businesses, voluntary sector and charity sector to jointly decide financial allocations to support voluntary organisations.
+In Medellin, Colombia, the city created an integrated program of support to vulnerable people that combined contributions from civil society and business.
+This approach included: Creating a single point of donation for all resources (human, in kind and financial), combining private and civil society donations to create a substantial, long term resource; using data, including population age, location, and links to existing social support to capture voluntary work undertaken, the needs of individuals, and areas served; and linked data to a centralized donation system, enabling an economic committee comprised of local government, business, and the charity sector to jointly decide financial allocations to support voluntary organizations.

-Practice: Hear more how Barcelona plan boosting local economy, keeping the green agenda on track and the public private fund for green energy from Cities on the Frontline #16 Digital and Green Recovery
+Practice: Hear more about how Barcelona plans to boost its local economy, keeping the green agenda on track and the public-private fund for green energy from Cities on the Frontline #16 Digital and Green Recovery

-How to: LOCAL GOVERNMENT FINANCE Guidance Note for Immediate Action As local governments face deep financial difficulties resulting from the COVID-19 crisis, it is incumbent for central governments to provide payments to local governments for use of local government assets while providing intergovernmental transfers to ensure continuing operation.
+How to: LOCAL GOVERNMENT FINANCE Guidance Note for Immediate Action.
+As local governments face deep financial difficulties resulting from the Covid-19 crisis, it is incumbent on central governments to provide payments to local governments for use of local government assets while providing intergovernmental transfers to ensure continuing operation.
 Local governments can also engage in subnational borrowing and philanthropic finance where appropriate.